NRCHKB/node-red-contrib-homekit-bridged/README.md

 # Super GIF

-This is a collection of nodes which can be used to imitate HomeKit devices inside of NodeRED.
+This is a collection of nodes which can be used to imitate HomeKit devices inside of Node-RED.
 Messages coming into these nodes are able to set device states and status in Apple's iOS and MacOS Home apps.
-Commands from Home apps (or Siri) will be passed from these nodes into your NodeRED flows.
+Commands from Home apps (or Siri) will be passed from these nodes into your Node-RED flows.

 ### Easy Install

-If you have Node-RED already installed the recommended install method is to use the editor.
+If you have Node-RED already installed, the recommended install method is to use the editor.
 To do this, select `Manage palette` from the Node-RED menu (top right).
 Then select `Install` tab in the palette.
 Search for and install this node (`node-red-contrib-homekit-bridged`).

 ### Docker Install